mothur/mothur.github.io/_wiki/The_effects_of_eutrophication_on_the_structure_of_bacterial_biofilms.md

 creation of the smoother rarefaction curve figures seen below.

 ![Rarefaction curves for the Control, 2X, 4X, 8X and 10X eutrophication
-enrichments.](AllRarefaction.jpg "Rarefaction curves for the Control, 2X, 4X, 8X and 10X eutrophication enrichments."){width="500"}
+enrichments.](AllRarefaction.jpg "Rarefaction curves for the Control, 2X, 4X, 8X and 10X eutrophication enrichments.")

 The rarefaction curves shown above indicate that: 1) the most diverse samples are from the control group where no nutrient or carbon